 The John Bulow Campbell Library is open to the public and is an integral part of the educational program of Columbia Theological Seminary, a private, educational institution of the Presbyterian Church (U.S.A.)
 There are two categories of library users who may use the John Bulow Campbell Library.

-Columbia Theological Seminary students, faculty, staff, and their immediate families.
-Cross-registered students (including students registered in the ATA DMin course) are considered Category A patrons for the semester that they are enrolled at Columbia Seminary.
+Columbia Theological Seminary students, faculty, staff, are automatically enrolled as library patrons.
+Cross-registered students are considered students for the semester that they are enrolled at Columbia Seminary.
 These library users are offered full use of the library materials and services, but are asked to use discretion in the number of items checked out in any given subject.

-All Category B Applications for Library Privileges will be reviewed by the library director.
+Community Patron Applications for Library Privileges will be reviewed by the library director.
 The applicant will be notified by email if the application is approved.
-There is no annual user fee, there is a six item check out limit, and Category B patrons may not use interlibrary loan.
+There is no annual user fee, there is a six item check out limit, and Community patrons may not use interlibrary loan.
 A borrower’s library privileges may be terminated at the discretion of the Library Director for violation of policies, disruptive behavior, or any activity deemed detrimental to the library or our primary users.

 - Residents of the city of Decatur (30030 zip code only).